 Thanks to all you amazing volunteers who made the race possible, fun and encouraged every runner along the way!
 It was awesome to see so many familiar faces volunteering at each aid station.
 We runners couldn’t have done it without you on a tough hot day (or two for those 100 milers)! – Jay S.

-Dear John and all amazing race volunteers, I just wanted to write a quick note to thank you for putting on such a wonderful event.
+Dear amazing race volunteers, I just wanted to write a quick note to thank you for putting on such a wonderful event.
 Your passion, positive energy, and sincerity are without equal.
 I’ve never been to a race so well organized and where the volunteers did such an amazing job of taking care of the runners.
 Their efforts were nothing less than heroic.
 Although the race didn’t turn out for me the way that I had hoped, I can\’t say enough great things about all of you.
 I hope to give it another try in the future!
 I wish you all the best and a great fall and winter.
 Best Wishes, Guy C.

 Thanks for putting on a great race!
 It is a spectacular course both for its athletic challenge and for its scenery.
 The volunteers are very helpful and encouraging.
 It obviously takes a lot to put on such a race and to mark it.
 Then, the trail has to be swept for trash, removing trail markings, and of course looking for straggling runners if need be.
 It was a tear jerker for me dropping at 20 miles this year.
 I was a top 20 sub 32 hour finisher in my last race in 2008.
 But, I know without a doubt that I made the right call in dropping due to illness.
 It would’ve been a physically painful exercise in futility and suffering.
 However, this allowed me the opportunity to help out at an aid station.
 It was my first time at an aid station other than as a runner.
 It was neat to be able to encourage runners, to help them resupply, to offer my own headlamp that I no longer needed when someone else’s crew accidentally took his headlamp, and to give a ride to the finish to an injured runner who had to drop.
 I’ll be in your races again. – Pete